edenlabllc/k3d.provisioner.infra/README.md

 because the entire input set of variables is formed by RMK at the moment the commands are launched: `rmk cluster k3d`.
 RMK also keeps track of which version of the release of K3D config file the project repository will use.
-The version of config file artifact is described in the project file of each project repository in the section:
+The version of config file artifact is described in the [project.yaml](https://github.com/edenlabllc/rmk/blob/develop/docs/configuration/project-management/preparation-of-project-repository.md#projectyaml) file of each project repository in the section:

 ```yaml